-While postgraduate study isn't essential for entry into many engineering or manufacturing careers, Masters degrees, PhDs and professional qualifications are highly sought-after in fields such as product design and research and development.
+While postgraduate study isn't essential for entry into many engineering careers, Masters degrees and PhD study can deepen your knowledge and help you to build sector-specific skills and forge industry connections.
+They are also highly sought-after in areas such as product design and research and development.

-However, those looking to become a Chartered Engineer (CEng) should have a Master of Engineering (MEng) degree or Engineering Doctorate (EngD), accredited by a professional engineering institution.
-For advice on what to study, see top 4 types of postgraduate engineering course.
+However, if you're aiming to become a Chartered Engineer (CEng) you'll need a Masters of Engineering (MEng) degree or Engineering Doctorate (EngD), accredited by a professional engineering institution.

-Joining a professional body isn't usually necessary to gain your first graduate job; however, it provides access to networking opportunities, training events, discussion forums and the latest industry news.
+Joining a professional body isn't usually necessary to gain your first graduate job.
+However, doing so provides you with access to networking opportunities, training events, discussion forums and the latest industry news.
 All of these things help graduates to enter, develop and specialise in their profession.
 What's more, becoming a member of a chartered body is obligatory if you want to be assessed for registration as a Chartered Engineer (CEng) or an Incorporated Engineer (IEng).

-Professional qualifications can usually be completed while in employment.
-Professional bodies that provide recognised training include:
+You'll find that professional qualifications can usually be completed while in employment.
+Professional bodies that provide recognised training include the:

 - Institution of Civil Engineers (ICE) - A registered professional body with the Engineering Council UK, membership provides access to several professional development courses.

-- Institution of Engineering and Technology (IET) - This organisation offers IET Advantage, a membership option that helps recent graduates to become CEng- or IEng-registered.
+- Institution of Engineering and Technology (IET) - Offers IET Advantage, a membership option that helps recent graduates to become CEng or IEng registered.

-- Institution of Mechanical Engineers (IMechE) - Membership or gives access to a range of training courses in management and technical subjects.
+- Institution of Mechanical Engineers (IMechE) - Offers membership as well as access to a range of training courses in management and technical subjects.